rfire12/kanban-board/readme.md

 ### Description
 This is a training project to strengthen my skills in the fullstack web development area.
-Thid project will be completly made using NodeJS, both on the client and on the server side.

 The project consist on a Kaban Board app, the most similar to Trello as possible.